tavip/linux/Documentation/labs/kernel_modules.rst

 1. Module
 ---------

-While working with the kernel modules, we will do the following steps, as described
-below:

-* we will compile the kernel module.
-That is, we will run, in the directory where the sources and Makefile/Kbuild files are located, the command: ``make``
-* we will copy the module to the directory from which the virtual machine filesystem will be generated.
-That is, we will use the command:

-  - cp <module-name>.ko ~/so2/qemu-so2/fsimg/root/modules/
-* we will start the virtual machine.
-That is, we will run from the director of the virtual machine the following command:

-  - ``make``

-Perform the above steps for the module in the 1-2-test-mod/ directory.
+Generate the skeleton for the task named **1-2-test** then build and copy the module to the VM.
+Perform the following tasks:

-.. note:: Read `Compiling kernel modules`_ section.

-Then follow the usual steps in using a kernel module:

 * load the kernel module.

-* list the kernel modules and check if current module is present.
+* list the kernel modules and check if current module is present

-* unload the kernel module.
+* unload the kernel module

-* view the messages displayed at loading/unloading the kernel module using ``dmesg`` command.
+* view the messages displayed at loading/unloading the kernel module using ``dmesg`` command

 .. note:: Read `Loading/unloading a kernel module`_ section.
 When unloading
           a kernel module, only the module name (without extension) can be specified.

-It is advisable to clean up the working directory.
-For this reason, run ``make clean`` command in the directory ``1-2-test-mod\`` where you compiled the kernel module source.

 2. Printk
 ---------